My Body, the Hand Grenade: Background and recording

 My Body, the Hand Grenade is the first and only compilation album to be released by Hole.
 The liner notes also explain that the compilation was put together to document Hole's progression from the punk-influenced Pretty on the Inside (released in 1991) to their more restrained, alternative rock-based Live Through This (released in 1994).
 The album was dedicated to former Hole bassist Kristen Pfaff and Kurt Cobain, both of whom died in 1994.

 The first four tracks on the album originate from the band's first studio sessions in a "Los Angeles basement" at Rudy's Rising Star studio, where they recorded "Retard Girl", along with the tracks "Phonebill Song", "Johnnie's in the Bathroom", and "Turpentine".
 These tracks were consolidated and released as an extended play in August 1997, titled The First Session.
 Additionally, numerous singles, including "Dicknail" and "Beautiful Son", and their respective b-sides appear on the album.
 Love, who was typically a guitarist, is featured playing bass on "20 Years in the Dakota", a B-side to "Beautiful Son" that Love wrote about Yoko Ono.
 "Old Age", an outtake from Live Through This, also appears on the record.
 A formerly unreleased demo version of "Miss World", recorded in Brazil by Love, drummer Patty Schemel, and Love's husband, Kurt Cobain, was also included.
 Cobain, though uncredited, plays bass on the track, which features Love on guitar and Schemel on drums.

-A total of five live tracks appear on the album: "Softer, Softest", "He Hit Me (And It Felt Like a Kiss)" (a cover of The Crystals), and "Season of the Witch" (a Donovan Leitch cover) were all recorded from Hole's performance on MTV Unplugged at the Brooklyn Academy of Music on Valentine's Day 1995.
-"Drown Soda" and "Asking for It", were recorded at London's Brixton Academy and the Reading Festival on May 4, 1995 and August 25, 1995, respectively.
+A total of five live tracks appear on the album: "Softer, Softest", "He Hit Me (And It Felt Like a Kiss)" (a cover of The Crystals), and "Season of the Witch" (a Donovan cover) were all recorded from Hole's performance on MTV Unplugged at the Brooklyn Academy of Music on Valentine's Day 1995.
+"Drown Soda" and "Asking for It", were recorded at London's Brixton Academy and the Reading Festival on May 4 and August 25, 1995, respectively.